apache/causeway-site/content/more-advanced-topics/how-to-04-010-How-to-make-a-derived-property.md

-A derived property can be made updateable (in that it takes the provided value and does something sensible with it) simply providing a setter that has been annotated using both Isis' `@NotPersisted` attribute and JDO's `@javax.jdo.annotations.NotPersistent` attribute:
+A derived property can be made updateable (in that it takes the provided value and does something sensible with it) simply providing a setter that has been annotated using both Isis' `@NotPersisted` annotation and JDO's `@javax.jdo.annotations.NotPersistent` annotation:

     public class Employee {
         public Department getDepartment() { ... }